Skip to main content

 Level: F.4 – F.6

 The optical microscope has enabled us to peer into the microscopic world and shed light on biological processes at the cellular level in a non-destructive manner.
-Breakthroughs in chemical and biological techniques over the years have further allowed cellular and sub-cellular components to be identified with high degrees of specificity.
-However, a fundamental set of physical laws places a limit to the spatial resolution in optical microscopy.
+Over the years, breakthroughs in chemical and biological techniques have further allowed cellular and sub-cellular components to be identified with high degrees of specificity.
+However, a fundamental set of physical laws limits the spatial resolution in optical microscopy.
 This restricts the ability of optical instruments to distinguish distances at the nanoscale and thus limits their utility in resolving fine details of important sub-cellular structures.
-In this talk, we will journey through the technological advance and illustrate how interdisciplinary innovations have bypassed the physical barrier and eventually led to the Nobel-winning technology of super-resolution nanoscopy.
+In this talk, we will journey through technological advances and illustrate how interdisciplinary innovations have bypassed the physical barrier and eventually led to the Nobel-winning technology of super-resolution nanoscopy.

 Level: F.5 – F.6